Skip to content

 You don’t want to incur a fee, so you proceed using the link in the text message.
 The link does not match to the normal website you use to manage your account, and you do not need to logon – it asks you to enter your card details for payment as well as your personal information.

-At this point, the scammer has all your financial and personal details, and now has the ability to spend on your card.
+At this point, the criminal has all your financial and personal details, and now has the ability to spend on your card.

 Vishing - telephone scams